 Adobe Premiere Pro is the industry standard for a reason.
 Its color and audio editing tools are the best in the business, and its ability to integrate with Adobe Creative Cloud makes it an excellent choice for anyone who is already familiar with Adobe products.
 You can read my Premiere Pro review here.

-If You’re a MacOS User
+If You’re a macOS User

 Though it isn’t quite in the same price range as Pinnacle Studio, Final Cut Pro is the least expensive video editor which I would consider to be “professional quality”.
 It’s a great choice for anyone in the market for a program which strikes a balance of ease of use, quality of features, and affordability.
+You may also consider Filmora.

 Pinnacle Studio looks great, is effectively organized, and offers a plethora of useful tools for making video editing as fast and painless as possible.
 It’s clear that Corel (the maker of the software) spent a lot of time and effort making the UI intuitive and effective, but they didn’t spend as much time as they should have on some of the fundamental features of the program.
 The program is full of fun bells and whistles, but at the end of the day, the videos it makes aren’t as high quality as those of its competitors.